nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2022-7-15

 10:00am We are upgrading our config at our 111 8th POP (data center).
-There will be some interuptions for the next hour or two.
-Speeds should be significantly faster after this upgrade
+Speeds should be significantly faster after this upgrade is completed hopefully later today.

 2022-7-10